 Humans have the ability to convey a wide range of emotions through complex and rich touch gestures.
-It is not the case with robots and devices.
+It is not the case with robotic devices.

 This research explores the design space of device-initiated touch for conveying emotions with an interactive system reproducing a variety of human touch characteristics.